Gamadril/hyperion-remote/README.md

 Currently there are 4 supported targets of the app:
 - Chrome app (also available in Web Store: [hyperion remote control](https://chrome.google.com/webstore/detail/hyperion-remote-control/ohlgoegainndhjejojilnchmkoghjbpd))
 - iOS as WebApp that can be "installed" on the HOME screen
 - [Firefox OS](http://gamadril.github.io/hyperion-remote) hosted app with the posibility to install locally.
-Release as packaged ap for the Marketplace should follow soon
 - [Browser](http://gamadril.github.io/hyperion-remote)

 Requirements